 Recruiting: New Jersey

-- Job advertising is strictly governed by the New Jersey Law Against Discrimination (LAD).
+- Job advertising is strictly governed by the New Jersey Law Against Discrimination (NJLAD or LAD).
 See Job Advertising.

 - New Jersey became the first state to ban discrimination in hiring against the unemployed.
 See Unemployment Status.

 - New Jersey law also prohibits employers from refusing to hire smokers unless they have a rational basis for doing so.
 See Smokers' Rights.

 - Like the Americans with Disabilities Act (ADA), the LAD requires employers to reasonably accommodate qualified persons with disabilities.
 See Applicants With Disabilities.

 - New Jersey places special restrictions on the recruitment of minors that employers must consider.
 See Recruiting Underage Workers.